Universal Church of the Kingdom of God: UCKG and film promotion

 The Ten Commandments is a film released in 2016 by UCKG-controlled Rede Record in association with Paris Filmes.
 It is an adaptation of the eponymous television series presented by Rede Record in 2015.
 The adaptation was written by Vivian de Oliveira and directed by Alexandre Avancini, with the same cast as the soap opera.

 During pre-order the film broke several records.
-In two weeks, more than 2 million tickets were sold, and it was also shown at more screens in Brazil, over 1,000, than any previous film.
-However, it was poorly received by critics.
+In two weeks, more than 2 million tickets were sold.
+However, this was largely attributed to an intense marketing campaign by UCKG—one buyer who said he was "connected to Universal" bought 22,700 tickets, two weeks' worth.
+It was also shown at more screens in Brazil, over 1,000, than any previous film.
+However, it was poorly received by critics, with comments such as "Os Dez Mandamentos is a matter of faith, of the market, of entertainment… not of cinema", and "the caricatured performances ... are particularly burdensome for viewers who have only seen the film [without knowing the Bible story]".

 The UCKG was criticised for heavily promoting the film at their services, and asking those attending for money to buy tickets for those who could not afford them; pastors at church services distributed envelopes with the Ten Commandments logo, and asked for them to be filled with money and returned to help the "cause", interspersed with stressing the importance of tithing 10% of salary, plus extra donations, every month.

 The film was widely released, but a news report in São Paulo showed empty screening rooms at the premiere of the film, despite the tickets sold at the box office.
 It was reported that in Recife a single buyer associated with the UCKG bought all the tickets for all showings of the film in its first two weeks, more than 20,700 tickets.
 The UCKG officially denied the negative reports about the film.

 In 2018, the film Nada a Perder (Nothing to Lose), which depicts the story of Edir Macedo, part-funded and promoted by Macedo's Record channel, was similarly reported to be the biggest-selling Brazilian film, but to be playing to rows of empty seats night after night; in one case two sold-out performances played to a totally empty cinema, and to a woman and her two children.
 A UCKG spokesman said that it was a lie and fake news propagated by media with "a long history of attacks against Universal and the Christian faith" that the film was showing to empty cinemas.
 He said that the church had "never" bought tickets for the film, but there had been "an initiative so that the biggest number of people possible could see the film—taking needy populations and residents of poor neighbourhoods, the excluded and those who never had access to a cinema where they live".